aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-borders/_index.md

 This REST API retrieves a collection of tables's `Border` items.

-## cURL and Postman
+## REST API calls using cURL and Postman

-You can carry out REST API interactions using **cURL** and **Postman**.
+You can carry out REST API interactions using `cURL` and `Postman`.
 Please read these <a href="/words/getting-started/quickstart/">instructions</a> to receive a personal `JWT_TOKEN` for authorization.

 Download sample [TablesGet.docx](/words/tables/TablesGet.docx) file designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}